trafficinc/bastet/README.md

 Static security scanner for PHP projects.

 `Bastet` is a CLI tool for detecting common security vulnerabilities in PHP codebases.
-It is designed to work especially well with [`stackmint`](https://github.com/trafficinc/stackmint) projects, while remaining usable on generic PHP applications.
+It remains usable on generic PHP applications.
 It ships as a Composer package with a `vendor/bin/bastet` executable.

 The scanner now uses an AST-backed taint pipeline for core PHP code paths: